Retail Inventory Method Overview

 - The retail inventory method only works if you have a consistent mark-up across all products sold.
 If not, the actual ending inventory cost may vary wildly from what you derived using this method.

 - The method assumes that the historical basis for the mark-up percentage continues into the current period.
-If the mark-up was different (as may be caused by an after-holidays sale), then the results of the calculation will be incorrect.
+If the mark-up was different (as may be caused by an after-holiday sale), then the results of the calculation will be incorrect.

 - The method does not work if an acquisition has been made, and the acquiree holds large amounts of inventory at a significantly different mark-up percentage from the rate used by the acquirer.
 In this case, however, it may be possible to separately apply the retail method to the acquiree and the acquirer.